fmgamesystems/FremantleSoftwareInstaller/Readme.md

 ## Summary

-This repository contains a NSIS installer script and accompanying PowerShell scripts to install the Fremantle Software.
-It's designed to be a one-click installer that sets up all the necessary packages.
+This repository contains a NSIS installer script and additional PowerShell scripts to install the Fremantle Software and its dependencies.

+- An active Internet connection is required for this installer to fetch and install dependencies via Chocolatey.